-Friday the 13th is almost upon us.
+It’s Friday the 13th.
 As most of Jason Voorhees’s victims would probably agree, it’s considered the dreaded unluckiest of days.
 On this day, fewer people go out, and according to some estimates, over $800 million is lost by businesses on this day.
-Since Friday the 13th has such a huge impact on businesses, we decided to find out if marketers can get lucky and learn something positive about marketing strategy from one of the biggest movie franchise of the same name.
+Since Friday the 13th has such a huge impact on businesses, we decided to find out if marketers can get lucky and learn something positive about marketing strategy from one of the biggest movie franchises of the same name.

-The Marketing Execution: In the same way, marketers should also update older content, especially pages on their website that have a constant flow of traffic.
-The website’s key pages including ‘About Us’, ‘Services,’ and ‘Products’ become dated over time.
+In the same way, marketers should also update older content, especially pages on their website that have a constant flow of traffic.
+The website’s key pages including ‘About Us, ‘Services,’ and ‘Products’ become dated over time.
 Keeping these pages updated will help Google crawl the website more often, which in turn improves search engine ranking.

 Most of Jason Voorhees’s victims are hacked to death or decapitated by a machete.
 He has killed over 200 people, yet he often finds little creative ways to mix things up a bit!
 While he keeps his basic tools of death the same, he repurposes his methods to suit the scene.

-The Marketing Execution: Stay sharp and identify content (video, text, infographic) that brings in a steady flow of traffic and repurpose it to suit new audiences.
+Stay sharp and identify content (video, text, infographic) that brings in a steady flow of traffic and repurpose it to suit new audiences.
 If a blog post on the website has received a lot of attention, consider creating summary tweets to get the most out of that content.
-Alternatively, turn it into a longer white-paper for the nurture list.
+Alternatively, turn it into a longer white paper for the nurture list.

 Analyse what went wrong.
 Often, this is where a data-driven marketing approach comes into its own.
 Once marketers have figured out the discrepancies in the marketing campaign, quantify the goals.
 Create a new campaign to bridge the gap between expectation and execution.